rachartier/tiny-code-action.nvim/README.md

           -- You can remove them by setting this to the number of lines to remove header_lines_to_remove = 4,

+          -- a message [Process exited 0] might be displayed at the bottom of the terminal -- adding newlines is a hacky way to hide it, increase this option value if you see it trailing_newlines_to_add = 0,

           -- The arguments to pass to delta
           -- If you have a custom configuration file, you can set the path to it like so:
           -- args = {